ch4mpy/spring-addons/samples/tutorials/resource-server_with_oauthentication/README.md

 `spring-addons-webmvc-jwt-resource-server` internally uses `spring-boot-starter-oauth2-resource-server` and adds the following:
 - Authorities mapping from token attribute(s) of your choice (with prefix and case processing)
 - CORS configuration
-- stateless session management
+- stateless session management (no servlet session, user "session" state in access-token only)
-- CSRF with cookie repo
+- disabled CSRF (no servlet session)
 - 401 (unauthorized) instead of 302 (redirect to login) when authentication is missing or invalid on protected end-point
 - list of routes accessible to unauthorized users (with anonymous enabled if this list is not empty) all that from properties only